 Return to work

-Nine out of ten mums (90%) say they felt anxious about returning to work after having a child.
-While around half of mums (48%) admitted to being very anxious.
+If you’re feeling worried about returning to work, you’re not alone.
+Research from PACEY revealed the true extent of the emotional impact that many mothers face.
+Nine out of ten mums (90%) said they felt anxious about returning to work after having a child and around half of those (48%) felt very anxious.

 The decision as to who would look after their children was a major worry – half of respondents (48%) were anxious that they wouldn't find suitable childcare.
 Read more in our news story here.